Floydlang/floyd/docs/floyd_speak.md

 # FUNCTION TOOLBOX

-These are built in primitves you can always rely on being available.
+These are built in primitives you can always rely on being available.

 ### map(), filter(), reduce()